 There is some good information in this official OnePlus forum megathread.
 They talk about fixes for the camera and all the improvements from several recent updates.
 If you’re still facing major problems with the camera you might need a replacement device.
 Otherwise, expect improvements with Android Pie.

 Speaking of the camera, we’re seeing a lot of reports about the OnePlus 5 camera inverting audio while recording video.
 Several users on Reddit and elsewhere show proof that the sound is backward.
 While recording in landscape the sound gets all messed up.
 The phone records in stereo sound, which is nice, but only if it works how it should.

 Make sure whenever you record video that the 3.5mm headphone jack is facing to the left.
 This will ensure video records with the correct sound.
 That said, OnePlus fixed this problem in 2017.
 Meaning as long as you’ve accepted any update over the past several months, you shouldn’t experience this problem.
 If you’re dealing with other audio problems it’s something else, or a defective device.

 How to Fix OnePlus 5 Calling Problems (Noises)

 One of the biggest complaints at the official forum is regarding a high-pitched noise during phone calls.
 This comes from the earpiece and is frustrating a lot of owners.
-A few state turning off WiFi during calls fixes it, while others offer up a different route.
+A few claim turning off WiFi during calls fixes it, while others offer up a different route.
 In Settings > Sounds > turn off the noise cancellation microphone.
 This catches surrounding sounds and balances out noise during phone calls and is a feature.
 However, it sounds like this feature is malfunctioning for some OnePlus 5 users.